PrintStructor/klipper-toolchanger-extended/README.md

 This project builds on work by many contributors in the Klipper toolchanger community:

 **Core Framework:**

-- [viesturz/klipper-toolchanger](https://github.com/viesturz/klipper-toolchanger) - Original implementation and core logic
+- [viesturz/klipper-toolchanger](https://github.com/viesturz/klipper-toolchanger) – Original implementation and core logic

 **Hardware Design:**

 - **ATOM Toolhead:** Custom-designed by Alex at APDMachine (creator of the Reaper Toolhead)
 - **Shuttle Mechanism:** Based on ClickChanger/Stealthchanger pin-and-bushing principles
-- **Dock Design:** Inspired by Modular Docks concepts, redesigned for this application
+- **Dock Design:** Inspired by modular dock concepts, redesigned for this application

 **This Fork:**

 - Additional safety features, monitoring, and complete configuration by PrintStructor

 This project is licensed under **GPL-3.0** (same as Klipper).